Post: How to Use HR Analytics for Succession Planning: A Step-by-Step Leadership Pipeline Guide

 • Establish data ownership rules: who is responsible for keeping each data field current, at what frequency, and what is the escalation path when data is missing or stale?

-Step 4 — Score Employees Against Competency Profiles
+Step 4 — Score Candidates Against Readiness Criteria

 How to do it

-• Create a scoring matrix: rows are employees in the candidate pool, columns are the weighted competency dimensions from Step 2.
+• Build a readiness matrix: rows are candidates, columns are weighted competency dimensions from Step 2.
+Score each dimension on a 1–4 scale using performance data, assessment results, and manager input.

 How to do it